 According to that report, here are the five most important characteristics of well-prepared physicians:

 1. They have a good knowledge-base about personal finance.
 As doctors, we know how to increase our knowledge on a particular subject (we made it through med school, after all).
-It requires dedication and a little effort.
+It requires dedication and effort.
+Do we put in even a small fraction of that same effort into learning about personal finance?
+The good thing is, there are ample resources if you want to learn more.
 Books, blogs, podcasts–they’re all out there waiting for you.

 2. They carry less debt, particularly consumer debt (credit cards, mortgages, car loans, home equity loans).
 This one may seem obvious, but it is a hugely important point.
 Student loan debt is unavoidable for most.
 However, being conscious of the other debt in your life and keeping your spending under control can make all the difference.